-The School of Education and Human Development also offers teacher certification programs for those teachers-in-service who are teaching in accredited schools.
+The School of Education, Health Professions & Human Development also offers teacher certification programs for those teachers-in-service who are teaching in accredited schools.
 The school district where they are employed must request an official deficiency plan in writing.
 The candidate must serve an internship in lieu of clinical teaching.
-(To serve an internship, you must contact the Educator Preparation Office, complete all necessary paper work, and enroll in the appropriate courses.)
+(To serve an internship, you must contact the Educator Preparation Office, complete all necessary paper work, enroll in the appropriate courses and apply for a Probationary Certificate through TEA.)